 Most samples for the ESI instrument are introduced via syringe pump.
 They must be purified and dissolved in an appropriate carrier mixture.
 Carriers are normally semi-polar solvents such as MeOH or CH3CN, along with 0.1 – 1% volatile modifier.
 Organic carriers are often mixed 1:1 with deionized water, but the exact ratio of the organic / aqueous content can be varied, though it should NOT contain >80% water.
 Organic solvents should be HPLC grade.
 Preferred modifiers include Formic Acid, Acetic Acid, Ammonium Acetate and Ammonium Formate.
 TFA should NOT be used and TEA and TEAA should only be used if no other alternatives are available.
 Non-volatile modifiers such as phosphates, borates, or similar salts should NOT be used as they cause spray problems.
 Acidic modifiers are typically used when obtaining positive ion spectra, and typically result in the formation of protonated species.
 Basic modifiers should be used when obtaining negative ion spectra.
 Sample concentration should be around 1 micromolar (although it is recommended that you prepare a dilution series of 10, 1 and 0.1 uM of your analyte in solution) and the entire solution should be filtered prior to introduction to remove any insoluble material which would otherwise block the sample introduction line.
 1-2 mL of solution is normally sufficient for analysis.

-Samples should be prepared by dissolution in a volatile solvent at concentrations of ~0.5ug/ml.
-Typically, non- or moderately polar volatile solvents are used such as methanol, acetone, pentane, hexane, etc. Do NOT use water.
+Samples should be prepared by dissolution in non- or moderately polar volatile solvents such as methanol, acetone, pentane, hexane, etc. Do NOT use water.
+Sample concentration should be prepared with the aim to achieve a column loading of approximately 10ng, which should yield reasonable mass spectra.
+E.g. a concentration of approximately 0.1mg/mL would be appropriate for samples injected with a split ratio of 10:1 and a 1uL injection volume.
+Alternatively, a 1uL splitless injection of 10ug/mL will also yield a 10ng column loading.
 Samples should be prepared in glass 1.5mL GC autosampler vials.
 Where only small volumes of sample solution exist, vial inserts can be used allowing samples to be analysed from as little as 20uL of solution.
 It is important that you ensure your sample components are volatile at temperatures of less than 300 degC, otherwise they will remain on the column and contaminate it.

 The scientific literature contains many different methods of preparing samples for MALDI mass spectra and you will have to chose the method that is best for your particular samples.
 A guide to Maldi matrix selection and sample preparation for this instrument can be found here.
 However, in general, you need to mix and deposit your sample on the target plate in a 1:10 sample:matrix ratio.
 Typical matrices used are a-cyano-4-hydroxycinnamic acid and sinapinnic acid.
 A quick method of MALDI sample preparation is to prepare a solution mixture containing 1uM (1pmol/uL) of sample and 10uM (10pmol/uL) of matrix.
 0.5uL of the mixture is deposited on the target and allowed to dry.
 Several repeat depositions can yield improved spectra.
 Allowable sample concentrations can range from 0.1uM to 50uM, with matrix concentration scaled accordingly.